Release Notes

 Upgrade information

-Upgrading from v1.4 to v1.6.1 is supported.
-Please see the Upgrade section of the KeySafe 5 Installation and Upgrade Guide for more information.
+Upgrading from v1.5 or v1.6 to v1.7.0 is supported.
+Please see the KeySafe 5 Installation and Upgrade Guide for more information.

 Software Minimum Version Tested Version